davidcarbonis/brunel-nTuples/README.md

 As data/MC reprocessing taking is using CMSSW_8_0_X, the branch is named CMSSW_8_0_5 as the version which data and MC is currently avaliable for (and which electron VID and MET uncertainities are avlaiable for).
 Development is being undertaken in.

+For MET Filters not included in HLT collection to work, the following command must be executed: git cms-merge-topic -u cms-met:CMSSW_8_0_X-METFilterUpdate

 To be continued ...

 Alexander.